 So, if a period is very heavy or prolonged, your doctor may advise that you take norethisterone tablets.
 A dose of 5 mg three times daily for 10 days is the usual treatment.
 Bleeding usually stops within 24-48 hours of starting treatment.
 If bleeding is exceptionally heavy then 10 mg three times daily may be given.
 This should then be tapered down to 5 mg three times daily for a week, once your bleeding has stopped.

 A note for teenagers with heavy periods

-Heavy periods due to dysfunctional uterine bleeding seem to be more common in the first few years after starting periods (and in the months running up to the menopause).
+Heavy periods due to dysfunctional uterine bleeding seem to be more common in the first few years after starting periods.
+(This is also the case in the months running up to the menopause.)
 If you are a teenager and have heavy periods, you have a good chance that they will settle down over a few years and become less heavy.

 Further help & information